 - 2 tablespoons smooth Dijon mustard

-- 1 tablespoon apple cider vinegar or more lemon juice, to taste
+- 1 tablespoon apple cider vinegar or more lemon juice

 - Freshly ground pepper, to taste

-- To cook the quinoa: First, rinse the quinoa in a fine mesh colander under running water for a minute or two.
-In a medium-sized pot, combine the rinsed quinoa and 1 cup water.
-Bring the mixture to a gentle boil, then cover the pot, reduce heat to a simmer and cook for 15 minutes.
-Remove the quinoa from heat and let the pot rest, still covered, for 5 minutes.
-Uncover the pot, drain off any excess water and fluff the quinoa with a fork.
+- To cook the quinoa: First, rinse the quinoa in a fine mesh colander under running water.
+In a medium-sized pot, combine the rinsed quinoa and 1 ½ cups water.
+Bring the mixture to a gentle boil over medium heat, then reduce the heat to medium-low and gently simmer the quinoa until it has absorbed all of the water.
+Remove the quinoa from heat, cover the pot and let it rest for 5 minutes.
+Uncover the pot and fluff the quinoa with a fork.
 Set it aside to cool.

 - To prepare the broccoli (if you’re not using prepared broccoli slaw), trim off any brown bits from the florets and stems, then slice the florets off the stems into manageable pieces.
 Use a paring knife to peel off the tough, woody perimeter of the broccoli stems and then discard those pieces.
 Now you can feed the broccoli florets through your food processor using the slicing blade, then switch to the grating blade to shred the stems.
 Alternatively, you can shred the broccoli with a mandoline or by hand with a sharp knife.

-- Prepare the dressing in a liquid measuring cup: combine the olive oil, lemon juice, mustard, vinegar, honey, garlic, sea salt and freshly ground pepper.
-Whisk until emulsified.
-The dressing should be pleasantly tangy but not overwhelmingly acidic, so taste and add a little more honey to balance out the flavors if necessary.
+- Combine all of the dressing ingredients in a liquid measuring cup and whisk until emulsified.
+The dressing should be pleasantly tangy and pack a punch.
+If it’s overwhelmingly acidic, add a little more honey to balance out the flavors.
+If it needs more kick, add a bit more mustard or lemon juice.

-- In a large serving bowl, combine the broccoli slaw, cooked quinoa and toasted almonds.
-Pour the dressing over the mixture, top with the chopped basil and toss until well mixed.
-Let the slaw rest for about 20 minutes to let the flavors mellow out a bit.
+- Add the shredded broccoli slaw, cooked quinoa and chopped basil to your large serving bowl.
+Pour the dressing over the mixture and toss until well mixed.
+Let the slaw rest for about 20 minutes to let the flavors meld.

 Make it nut free: I bet sunflower seeds would be a great alternative to the almonds.